-For the purposes of this strategy, an allowance of 2% has been made in 2019/20 to 2021/22 for the effects of price inflation on unavoidable items of expenditure, such as business rates, cremator repairs, trade refuse collection and telephone bills.
-An allowance of 5% per annum has been included for electricity and gas prices.
+For the purposes of this strategy, an allowance of 2% has been made in 2022/23 to 2024/25 for the effects of price inflation on unavoidable items of expenditure, such as business rates, cremator repairs, trade refuse collection and telephone bills.
+The same allowance of 2% per annum has been included for electricity and gas prices.
 No other price inflation has been included.

-Additional budget has been built in to the strategy 2018/19 onwards to pay for an increasing number of repairs to the ageing cremators.
+Additional budget has been built in to the strategy from 2020/21 onwards to pay for an increasing number of repairs to the ageing cremators.
 There will be a requirement to replace the cremators at a future date and this will be incorporated within the strategy once the life of the present cremators is known and the cost of replacement cremators has been determined.